 Manage Your Grant

 Download the Emergency Relief Grantee Handbook (FY20-21) to learn how to manage your grant, including contract compliance and acknowledgment.

-Nonprofit grant recipients must complete a final report form at the end of the process and share the impact of the project on arts and culture in Iowa.
-A final report for individual artist grant recipients is not required.
-More information about reporting requirements will be provided to grant recipients.
+Grant recipients must complete a final report form at the end of the process and share the impact of the grant funding on arts and culture in Iowa.
+Please refer to the guidelines of your specific grant program for reporting requirements.